Channel 13 (Río Cuarto, Argentina): Programming

 Most of the programming seen is relayed from Telefe's network feed in Buenos Aires.

 Local programming includes news service Telediario, Sabores con humor (cooking show), Tu compañero ideal (general interest), El acelerador TV (car program) Vivir mejor (cultural program) and Todo para vos (general interest).

 Canal 13 Noticias

 Canal 13 Noticias has four editions, with local, national and international news.
 It airs on weekdays at 07:00, Noticias ITC, at 13:00, Sucesos Telex, at 20:00, Canal 13 Noticias and 00:00, Revista 13.
 Frequently, it is the most-watched program in the area.
 Also, from 12 September 2016, there is also Telediario Federal, a national sister outlet, aimed at decentralizing news sources for a national audience.

-Originally, since the beginning of the channel, it was named Sucesos Teledos and until 1978, during the convertion to an OTA outlet, was known as Telex 13.
+Originally, since the beginning of the channel, it was named Sucesos Teledos and until 1978, during the conversion to an OTA outlet, was known as Telex 13.

 On 1 May 1980, during the arrival of color television, it was renamed Noticias ITC and in 1984, from its current facilities, it was renamed Telemundo.

 On 18 August 1992, it adopted its current name, Telediario.